What kinds of books are included in the collection?

 Once a community decides it would like a library, representatives submit an application.
 The Libros staff considers the application and makes site visits to the most promising communities.
 The Executive Committee makes the final selection based on a set of criteria.

 What are the obligations of the community?

 For a library to be successful, the community must value it.
 Each location is a joint effort between Libros para Pueblos and the community.
-The responsibilities of the community include preparing a library space; installing shelves to display books with the front covers showing; providing appropriate furniture; finding a librarian; developing a system so the children have the opportunity to take books home; and maintaining regular hours.
-Finally, the community is required to contribute 2000 pesos (about US$140) toward start-up costs.
+The responsibilities of the community include preparing a library space; installing shelves to display books with the front covers displayed; providing appropriate furniture; appointing a librarian; developing a system so the children have the opportunity to borrow books; and maintaining regular hours.
+Finally, the community is required to contribute one-time 2000 pesos toward start-up costs.
 Community members are also involved in the day-to-day management of their library, and many go well beyond these obligations.
 They may do such things as assist in story-telling, offer craft classes, help the librarian with the books, teach workshops or raise money.